dfilatov/bem-react/README.md

 BemReact is a small module on top of [React](https://github.com/facebook/react/).

 It:
-  * enables you to use bemjson in templates instead of jsx or plain js
+  * enables you to use some kind of bemjson in templates and during usage (instead of jsx or plain js)
   * takes over generating of css classes based on BEM

 ## Getting Started